Gates Are Not What You Need in RNNs: Robustness against Hyperparameter Choice

-\section{Robustness against hyperparameter choice}
+\section{Robustness against Hyperparameter Choice}

 One of the main reasons for LSTM's and GRU's wide usage is their robustness against hyperparameter choice; that is, usually, you can use them with some default parameters, and they will give decent results.
 Such property has been described in several works, one being \cite{talathi2015improving}.

-In this section, we will test the robustness for each cell to the selection of learning rate and learnable parameter count -- the two most important hyperparameters.
-We run a grid search on Nottingham music modeling and word-level Penn Treebank language modeling datasets with a reasonably wide hyperparameter range for all the cells.
-We plot the validation loss and the number of epochs needed to reach the best accuracy as heatmaps in Figure~\ref{fig:diversity-nottingham} and~\ref{fig:diversity-ptbword}.
-The figures show that our cell has a much broader range of parameters in which it works well, which also means that our cell can be used successfully without much parameter tuning.
-In Figure~\ref{fig:diversity-ptbword}, we noticed that the LSTM and the Mogrifier LSTM had trouble learning anything at all on very small learning rates.
+We will test the robustness of each cell to the selection of learning rate and learnable parameter count -- the two most important hyperparameters.
+We run a grid search on the Nottingham music modeling dataset with a reasonably wide hyperparameter range for all the cells.
+We plot the validation NLL and the number of epochs needed to reach the best accuracy as heatmaps in Figure~\ref{fig:diversity-nottingham}.
+The figure shows that our cell has a much broader range of parameters in which it works well, which also means that our cell can be used successfully without much parameter tuning.
+Further robustness experiments can be seen in Appendix~\ref{apx:robustness}.